Hendy/umbraco-look/README.md

 			// A tag can be any string and exists within an optionally specified group.
 			// If a group isn't set, then the tag is put into a default un-named group.
-			// (using groups allows for targeted facet queries, as each group corresponds
-			// with a custom field)
 			// eg.
 			//	"red" - a tag "red" in the default un-named group
 			//	"colour:red" - a tag "red", in group "colour"
 			//
+			// Using groups allows for targeted facet queries, as each group corresponds
-			// A group must contain only alphanumeric / underscore chars and be less
+			// with a custom field.
+A group must contain only alphanumeric / underscore
+			// chars and be less than 50 chars.
+			//
-			// than 50 chars.
-The first colon in the string is used as the delimeter,
+			// The first colon in the string is used as the delimeter, so to use a colon
-			// so to use a colon char in a tag (in the default un-named group) it must be
+			// char in a tag (in the default un-named group) it must be escaped by
-			// escaped by prefixing with a colon.
+			// prefixing with a colon.
 			// eg.
 			//	":red:green" - a tag "red:green" in the default un-named group
 			//	"colour:red:green" - a tag "red:green" in the group "colour"